MagicCastle/elk-environment/README.md

-# Magic Castle puppet environment
+# Magic Castle ELK Puppet environment

 This repo contains the basic file hierarchy that
-Magic Castle requires when bootstrapping a Puppet cluster.
+Magic Castle requires to spawn an Elasticsearch cluster.